 TIEMC-RBC

-Code Hunter LLP is counsel to proposed representative plaintiffs, Messrs.
+Code Hunter LLP is counsel to representative plaintiffs, Messrs.
 John Edmunds and Merlyn Steciw, against the Royal Bank of Canada in the Court of King’s Bench of Alberta.

 Between 2002 and 2012, Kenneth Charles Fowler used a Royal Bank of Canada account held in the name of The Investment Exchange Mortgage Company (TIEMC) to process monetary transactions in a ponzi-type scheme.